bovinehero/hunt-showdown/README.md

 The signup page currently bounces it's request off of the CI testing API, a future enhancement would be deal with this in the page.

 Change the signup page to be Modal launched as a discreet call to action that scrolls with the user.
 I was unable to work out how to implement a modal without JavaScript

+I would like to have implemented a colour switcher to allow for different color deficient vision types.
+I researched dark mode and css theme switches to try and work out a way to implement this.
+However within the timeframe I had allocated for the project I was unable to deliver on this without the use of javascript.

+Additionally I considered implementing a font switcher to leverage the [OpenDyslexic](https://opendyslexic.org/) font as a switchable font face but again the implementation seemed dependent on javascript.

+The copyright section includes a date, I would like to have this updated based on the current year to lazy maintain the site, but I could not find a way to pull the date without server-side input or JavaScript.

 # Testing